01 of 03

 Ferry ports are shown in light blue on the map above, and the major ferry companies serving Corsica are SNCM, which leaves from Marseilles and Toulon to most ports in Corsica; Le Méridionale, which leaves from Porto Torres & Marseille; Moby Lines, which leaves from various Italian ports including Sardinia and Ebla; and Corsica Ferries, which leaves from Savona and Livorno, Italy.

 You can take the Tourist train around Corsica; it stops at many places of interest to the tourist, and the Chemins de fer de Course has more information and up-to-date travel times for these public trains.
 The interest here isn't just quaint towns, there are nature preserves and the like you can visit from the train.

-You can cross also Corsica on foot if you like.
-In addition to the 100-mile-long GR20 long-distance trail in red on our map, there are many shorter trails in Corsica to trek on. see "Calinzana—Start of Corsica's GR20 Mountain Path" for detailed information for walking the trails of Corsica.
+You can also cross Corsica on foot if you like.
+In addition to the 100-mile-long GR20 long-distance trail in red on the map above, there are many shorter trails in Corsica to trek on.
 Warning: The trail takes nearly 100 hours to complete, but there are villages and refuges at decent intervals along the way.

 Finally, renting a car and driving around the island is the fastest and most independent means of transport on the island.
 Below you'll find the distance and travel time between the popular cities listed above:

 - Bastia - Ajaccio: 153 km, around two hours driving time